Careers at Siegel

 Position Summary

-We anticipate that the fellows will work on projects of interest and relevance to Siegel’s program areas, broadly defined, which include education, workforce, and infrastructure, as well as the trends shaping the impact of technology on society that cut across these areas.
-We are currently especially interested in fellows with a background at the intersection of social sciences and technology – our specific research interests include intelligence, innovation, information, design, decisions, and development – but we welcome additional suggestions for research agendas.
+We anticipate that the Fellow will work on projects of interest and relevance to Siegel’s program areas, broadly defined, which include education, work, and infrastructure, as well as the trends shaping the impact of technology on society that cut across these areas.
+We are currently especially interested in candidates with a background at the intersection of social sciences and technology – our specific research interests include intelligence, innovation, information, design, decisions, and development – but we welcome additional suggestions for research agendas.
 We welcome applicants from traditional disciplines as well as hybrid or interdisciplinary programs.
 We anticipate that the research fellow will be able to apply their research and expertise in multiple fields of interest to Siegel.

-While academia is one audience for this work, we anticipate that the fellow will be an effective communicator with other more general audiences, including policymakers, nonprofit and private sector leaders, philanthropy, and the media.
-A successful candidate will also have the capacity to work both with the research team and also in collaboration with Siergel’s grants team by assisting with research and programmatic landscaping to influence strategy.
+While academia is one audience for this work, we anticipate that the Fellow will be an effective communicator with other more general audiences, including nonprofit and private sector leaders, philanthropy, and the media.

-As a Siegel In-House Research Fellow, you will play a critical role in building Siegel’s reputation and thought leadership.
+As a Siegel Resident Research Fellow, you will play a critical role in building Siegel’s reputation and thought leadership.
 This role is an excellent opportunity to be part of a growing team and to gain exposure to a variety of research and nonprofit organizations.

 Responsibilities